-Identifying Director Candidates The Corporate Governance Committee to identifies and evaluates director candidates includes requesting from directors and others recommendations for director candidates, engaging third-party search firms, meeting from time to time to evaluate information and background materials relating to potential candidates, and interviewing of selected candidates by members of the Corporate Governance Committee and the Board.
+The Corporate Governance Committee identifies and evaluates director candidates, which includes requesting from directors and others recommendations for director candidates, engaging third-party search firms, meeting from time to time to evaluate information and background materials relating to potential candidates, and interviewing of selected candidates by members of the Corporate Governance Committee and the Board.
 Before nominating a sitting director for reelection, the Corporate Governance Committee will also consider the director's performance on, participation in and contributions to the activities of the Board and the director's past attendance at Board meetings.

 The Corporate Governance Committee is open to considering director nominee candidates from many sources, including shareholders.
-If a shareholder wishes to recommend a nominee for director, written notice should be sent to the Secretary of the Company in accordance with the instructions set forth under "General Information-Additional Information-Submission of Proposals for Inclusion in 2021 Proxy Materials" on page 63 of this Proxy Statement.
-The Corporate Governance Committee will evaluate shareholderrecommended candidates by following substantially the same process, and applying substantially the same criteria, as it follows for candidates submitted by others.
-Skills, Diversity and Qualifications The Board and the Corporate Governance Committee believe that the Board's membership should reflect the diversity of experience, background, skills, geography and gender required to meet its corporate governance, oversight and advisory functions.
+If a shareholder wishes to recommend a nominee for director, written notice should be sent to the Secretary of the Company in accordance with the instructions set forth under "General Information-Additional Information-Submission of Proposals for Inclusion in 2022 Proxy Materials" on page 66 of this Proxy Statement.
+The Corporate Governance Committee will evaluate shareholder recommended candidates by following substantially the same process, and applying substantially the same criteria, as it follows for candidates submitted by others.

+Skills, Diversity and Qualifications

+The Board and the Corporate Governance Committee believe that the Board's membership should reflect the diversity of experience, background, skills, geography and gender required to meet its corporate governance, oversight and advisory functions.
 While the Company has not adopted a formal diversity policy, it believes that a board made up of qualified directors from diverse backgrounds will contribute a variety of perspectives, opinions and experiences to board discussions and decisions and will result in creating balanced and thoughtful corporate strategies.
 The Board and Corporate Governance Committee also ensure that the Board has the expertise required to fulfill all of its legal and regulatory requirements, including the requirements for each of its committees.
 Accordingly, in considering whether to recommend any particular candidate for inclusion in the slate of recommended director nominees, the Corporate Governance Committee will consider numerous attributes, including those described above, as well as the candidate's integrity, business acumen, knowledge of the Company's business and industry and experience that will complement the current members of the Board of Directors.
-Conflicts of Interest The Corporate Governance Committee assesses whether there is any conflict of interest with respect to the Company and the director nominee.
-A Balanced Approach The Corporate Governance Committee does not assign specific weights to particular criteria, and no particular criterion is a prerequisite for a prospective nominee.
-The Corporate Governance Committee believes that the backgrounds and qualifications of our directors, considered as a group, should provide a diverse mix of background, experience, perspectives, knowledge and abilities that will allow the Board to fulfill its responsibilities and operate effectively.